telefonicaid/fiware-cloto/README.rst

 Pre-Installation
 ----------------

-Once you have all prerequisites installed, you must create a DB named cloto in your MySQL server.
-MYSQL installation directory should be added to PATH environment variable.
+Once you have all prerequisites installed, you must create a database named ``cloto`` in your MySQL server.
+MySQL installation directory should be added to PATH environment variable.
 You can add it executing (change ``/usr/local/`` with your mysql folder):

 .. code::

     $ export PATH=$PATH:/usr/local/mysql/bin

 In addition, be sure you have installed mysql-devel package for development of MySQL applications.
 You should be able to install it from yum or apt-get package managers.

 Examples: